BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 ### Navigate Between Lessons

-After you finish a lesson, scroll to the bottom of the page and click "Next Lesson" to go to the next lesson.
+After you finish a lesson, scroll to the bottom of the page and click *"Next Lesson"* to go to the next lesson.

-You can also go back to the previous lesson by clicking on "Prev Lesson".
+You can also go back to the previous lesson by clicking on *"Prev Lesson".*

 <img src="fig-01_03.png" alt="fig-01_03" style="zoom:40%;" class="image center" />

+### Let's Go!

 Now that you know the basics of this portal, let's get started!